dropbox/dropbox-sdk-rust/README.md

 ## Result Types and Errors

+Routes return a nested result type: `Result<Result<T, E>, dropbox_sdk::Error>`.
-Routes return errors in two ways: the `Error` associated type of the future is used to convey errors that occur in actually making the request, such as network I/O errors or failure to serialize or deserialize the actual request data.
-Errors returned by the service are returned in the `Err` variant of the `Result` returned by the future.
-These errors reflect more "normal" problems with the request, such as file not found, lacking permissions, etc.
+The outer `Result` is `Err` if something went wrong in the course of actually making the request, such as network I/O errors or failure to serialize or deserialize the request data.
+This `Result`'s `Ok` variant is another `Result` where the `Ok` value is the deserialized successful result of the call, and the `Err` value is the strongly-typed error returned by the API.
+This inner error indicates some problem with the request, such as file not found, lacking permissions, etc.

 The rationale for splitting the errors this way is that the former category usually can't be handled in any way other than by retrying the request, whereas